codyzu/hyperdrive/README.md

 #### `var feed = drive.get(id)`

-Access a finalized feed by it's id.
+Access a finalized feed by its id.
 By getting a feed you'll start replicating this from other peers you are connected too as well.

 #### `feed.get(index, callback)`